Monotone and Conservative Policy Iteration Beyond the Tabular Case: COMPUTATIONAL RESOURCES AND SOLVERS

 All experiments were run on two high-performance computing machines.
 The first machine is powered by an AMD EPYC 7763 64-Core Processor and has 1 TB of RAM, running Ubuntu 20.04.
-The second machine is equipped with an AMD EPYC 9554 64-Core Processor, 188 GB of RAM, and an NVIDIA GeForce RTX 3080 TI GPU, running Ubuntu 22.04.
+The second machine is equipped with an AMD EPYC 9554 64-Core Processor, 188 GB of RAM, and two NVIDIA GeForce RTX 5080 GPUs, running Ubuntu 22.04.